-Located half way between Orléans and Tours, the little city of Amboise has played a great part in French history, particularly during the Renaissance era.
+Located halfway between Orléans and Tours, the little town of Amboise has played a great part in French history, particularly during the Renaissance era.
 The magnificent castle of Amboise is one of the many chateaux bordering the Loire river, all listed in the UNESCO World Heritage including Chambord, Chenonceau or Azay-le-Rideau.

 Amboise: a bit of history

 Amboise is a small town compared to neighbouring cities such as Tours, Blois and Orléans.
 With its 11,500 inhabitants, the town has quaint narrow streets with old half-timbered houses.
 Built on the left bank of the River Loire, this small old feudal little town is dominated by its impressive chateau.
 Amboise saw many kings of France who were born, lived and died there.

 Amboise’s fame peaked between the end of the 15th century and the beginning of the 16th.
 King Charles VIII spent his all childhood in the old castle and, once as the young king, thought about renovating and enlarging his residence into a more luxurious and comfortable place.

 But in 1496, everything changed: the King had been fighting in Italy and had discovered the Renaissance.
 He came back to Amboise with many ‘souvenirs’ such as furniture, pieces of art and Italian fabrics, together with craftsmen – architects, painters, sculptors and tailors.
 But the unfortunate King died in Amboise aged 27 in 1498, two and a half years after his retreat from Italy, from a head injury.
 He struck his head on the lintel of a door while playing Jeu de Paume (old-style tennis), fell into a coma and died.